 Recreating a muddy, rotting vegetation substrate is both hard and not recommended because with each partial water change, the water will become so cloudy you would rarely see your fish.

-But whatever substrate you do choose, if you want your betta fish to be the happiest it can be, keep in mind that your substrate should support plants, either fake or living, for the reasons given above.
+But whatever substrate you do choose, if you want your fish to be the happiest it can be, keep in mind that it should support plants, either fake or living, for the reasons given above.